Suraj520/data-science/03-case-studies/06-conversion-rate-marketing-campaigns/README.md

 Exploratory data analysis (EDA): The data is analyzed to understand the distribution of each variable, the correlation between variables, and to identify outliers and missing values.

-Model selection: Various machine learning models are trained on the data, including logistic regression, decision trees, random forests, and neural networks.
-The performance of each model is evaluated using metrics such as accuracy, precision, recall, and F1 score.
+Model selection: Various machine learning models are trained on the data, including linear regression, decisiontree regressor, randomforest regressor, mlpregressor.
+The performance of each model is evaluated using metrics such as r2_score, mean_squared_error, mean_absolute_error.

 Model tuning: Hyperparameters for the best-performing models are tuned to further improve their performance.
 This involves testing different values for the hyperparameters and selecting the values that result in the lowest error rate.